 Check out our campaign starring Hall of Fame football player Jerome Bettis.
 A special thank you to End Allergies Together (E.A.T.) and BBDO New York for developing the Give and Go videos.

 There are a number of ways to can drive awareness during the month.
 Learn how you can get involved – from painting a nail teal, to hosting an allergy-friendly food drive, there are so many ways to spread awareness and education.

 Epinephrine is the first line treatment for anaphylaxis, a severe allergic reaction that can be life-threatening.

-Watch paediatric allergist, and one of our Healthcare Advisory Board members Dr. Ben-Shoshan and Beatrice, from Food Allergy Canada, talk about signs and symptoms, and how to treat a reaction.
+Watch paediatric allergist, and one of our Healthcare Advisory Board members Dr. Ben-Shoshan and Beatrice, from our team, talk about signs and symptoms, treating reactions, educating others and reading food labels.

-Thank you EpiPen® Canada for creating this video.
-Stay tuned for more videos coming soon!
+Thank you EpiPen® Canada for creating these videos.

 Support food allergy awareness by purchasing our teal glow-in-the-dark Shine a light bracelets.